KararTY/PruneMyDiscord/README.md

 ## Setup
  1. Install NodeJS.
  2. Download the files (Either through `git clone` or through "Download ZIP").
- 3. Run `npm install` to install dependencies.
- 4. Open up your terminal / cmd and go to the directory and type `npm start`.
+ 3. Open up your terminal / cmd, traverse to your director using `cd` and run `npm install` to install dependencies.
+ 4. And then finally run `npm start` to start the script.
+ 5. Continue through the CLI selection menus.

+### Automation
-For automation purposes, this is how **`settings.json`** can look like:
+For automation purposes, like in a CRON job, this is how **`settings.json`** can look like:
 ```js
 {
   "authToken": "<your discord authentication token>",